 Yohji Yamamoto is known for the avant-garde spirit of his clothing.
 His signature oversized silhouettes in black often feature drapery in varying textures.

+Since then, Yamamoto has developed a dedicated global following.
 His two main lines Yohji Yamamoto and Y's are stocked in high-end department stores worldwide and, in 2007, clocked sales above $100 million, according to the company.
-Yamamoto's other lines include Pour Homme, Costume d'Homme and the diffusion line Coming Soon.
+Yamamoto's other lines include Pour Homme, Costume d'Homme and Regulation Yohji Yamamoto.

 Yamamoto has also collaborated on pieces, collections and lines with a number of other brands, including Adidas (Y-3), Hermès, Mikimoto and Mandarina Duck; and with artists such as Tina Turner, Sir Elton John, Placebo, Takeshi Kitano, Pina Bausch and Heiner Müller.